-Bangladesh Medical College (BMC) Is The First Private Medical College In Bangladesh.
-It Was Established In 1986 By A Group Of Dedicated People Called The Founder Members Who Were Imbued With The Ideals Of Providing Quality Medical Education, Research, And Services To People Of This Country At a Reasonable Cost.
-The College And The Hospital are Run By Bangladesh Medical Studies And Research Institute (BMSRI) Which Is A Non-Political And Non Profitable Organization.
+(BMC) is the First Private Medical College in Bangladesh.
+It Was Established in 1986 by a Group Of Dedicated People Called The Founder Members, Who Were Imbued With The Ideals Of Providing Quality Medical Education, Research, And Services To People Of This Country At a Reasonable Cost.
+The College And The Hospital are Run By Bangladesh Medical Studies And Research Institute (BMSRI) Which is A Non-Political And Non Profitable Organization.
 The Members Of The Institute Are Not Entitled To Any Remuneration Or Dividends.
 Geneva Declaration (12 October 1949)

 Recognition of the College